“A wall bracket is a wall bracket”.

 This is one of my favourite pictures on the entire site, in fact I like it so much it`s

-also on the Sales / Mail Order and the Poles & Brackets page !
+also on the Sales / Mail Order and the Poles & Masts page !

 Nothing shows so vividly the differing qualities of materials used in this trade.